AsahiLinux/docs/Partitioning-cheatsheet.md

 Note: We'll add uninstall/cleanup options to the installer soon, but by definition it will always be a simplified tool that is only guaranteed to work for the common case of vanilla Asahi Linux installs; if you do your own partition management or install another distro, you'll have to know how to do it manually like this in order to clean up properly.

-**Note: If you are deleting Asahi Linux, you will have to set macOS as the default boot OS again if you have not already done so.** You can do this from System Settings in macOS itself, or by holding down the Option key while selecting it in the Boot Picker.
+**Note: If you are deleting Asahi Linux, you will have to set macOS as the default boot OS again if you have not already done so.** You can do this from System Settings in macOS itself, or by holding down the Option key while selecting it in Startup Options.
+Not doing this ahead of time won't break your computer, but you may not be able to boot automatically until you do so.
+If you find you cannot go into the Startup Options screen normally, try starting up with a double tap (tap, release, tap and hold the power button).

 ## Just wipe it all, please